AdobeDocs/analytics.en/help/admin/admin/bot-removal/bot-removal.md

 ### Step 1: Pass your visitors' Experience Cloud ID into a new declared ID

 To start, create a new declared ID in the [People Core Service](https://experienceleague.adobe.com/docs/core-services/interface/audiences/audience-library.html).
-Pass your visitor's Experience Cloud ID into this new declared ID, which can be done quickly and easily with [Adobe Experience Platform Launch](https://experienceleague.adobe.com/docs/launch/using/extensions-ref/adobe-extension/id-service-extension/overview.html).
+Pass your visitor's Experience Cloud ID into this new declared ID, which can be done quickly and easily with [tags in Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/id-service/overview.html?lang=en).
 Let's use the name "ECID" for the declared ID.

 ![](assets/bot-cust-attr-setup.png)